creatorcao/creatorcao.github.io/_posts/2022-08-02-detectron2-vs-mmdetection.md

 &nbsp;<br>
 &nbsp;<br>
-I choose Detectron2 because of the [First Impression](https://en.wikipedia.org/wiki/First_impression_(psychology)) effect, I implemted it first and was attracted by the colorful masks, and easy steps.
+I choose Detectron2 because of the [First Impression](https://en.wikipedia.org/wiki/First_impression_(psychology)) effect.
+I saw one or two posts, implemted it, and was attracted by the colorful masks and easy steps.
+Actually, the relative fast speed of **MMDetection** does not have large advantage.

 &nbsp;<br>
 &nbsp;<br>